This post may include affiliate links; see our disclosure policy.

 All about Midori

-Midori is a specialty ingredient: is it worth buying?
-While this 1980’s liqueur was out of vogue for a while, we think it’s worth a place in your liquor cabinet.
+Midori is a specialty ingredient, but is it one worth buying?
+While this 1980s liqueur was out of vogue for a while, it’s worth a place in your liquor cabinet.
 Here’s a bit more about it:

 • What does Midori taste like?
 It’s very sweet, with a candy-like honeydew melon flavor.

 • Is it worth buying?
-We think so, for the adventurous home mixologist!
-You can make the cocktails above, or even mix it with soda water or champagne.
+I think so — for the adventurous home mixologist!
+You can make the cocktails above or mix it with soda water or champagne.

-Got Cointreau on hand?
 Cointreau is an orange liqueur with a lightly sweet, orange perfume flavor.
-When it comes to orange liqueur, it’s a high-quality liquor that’s worth the splurge vs the pedestrian triple sec.
-But don’t have it?
-Here are a few things you can substitute for Cointreau:
+Orange liqueur is a high-quality liquor worth the splurge vs. pedestrian triple sec.
+If you don’t have it, here are a few things you can substitute for Cointreau:

 • Triple Sec